mccraigmccraig/contextmap/README.md

 # contextmap

-simulate a graph of objects with a nested map-like structure
+a persistent data structure which represents a graph of objects with nested map-like structures

+* each object behaves like a Map
-* map-entries can refer to other map-entries by their path
+* objects can have attributes and reference other objects
-* map-entries can refer to a map of params, kept separate from the context
-* maps can implement arbitrary protocols
+* objects can implement arbitrary protocols
+* graph traversal is with get / get-in
-* maps carry associated Prismatic Schema
+* objects can carry a Prismatic Schema and implement a protocol to validate
-* the graph of objects is initialised from a vanilla map
+* the graph of objects is initialised from an EDN map
+* objects can refer to other objects by their path in the nested structure
+* objects can refer to objects in a separate map of params by a path into the param map

-* the `defcontext` macro is provided to define types for node
+* the `defcontext` macro is provided to define types for objects
 * the `#cm/type` tagged literal refers to a type defined with `defcontext`
-* the `#cm/ref` tagged literal refers to a node by it's path in the nested structure
+* the `#cm/ref` tagged literal refers to an object by it's path in the nested structure
 * the `#cm/param` tagged literal refers to a param by it's path in the params map
-* `create-context` creates the structure from the definition
+* `create-context` creates the structure from an EDN definition
 * `update-params` and `update-param` can be used to update the parameter map - returning an updated version of the structure
-* `validate` runs a Prismatic Schema validation on a node
+* `validate` runs a Prismatic Schema validation on an object

         (require '[contextmap :as cm])
         (require '[schema.core :as s])

-        (defprotocol INamed (get-name [self]))
+        ;; a protocol to be implemented by a contextmap (defprotocol INamed (get-name [self]))

-        (cm/defcontext Foo {:baz (s/protocol contextmap.protocols/IContextMap)
+        ;; define a contextmap object type Foo with a schema and implementing protocol INamed (cm/defcontext Foo {:baz (s/protocol contextmap.protocols/IContextMap)
                             :arg s/Int}
           INamed
           (get-name [self] (:arg self)))

-        (cm/defcontext Baz {:foo (s/protocol contextmap.protocols/IContextMap)
+        ;; define a contextmap object type Baz with a schema and implementing protocol INamed (cm/defcontext Baz {:foo (s/protocol contextmap.protocols/IContextMap)
                             :bloop s/Keyword}
           INamed
           (get-name [self] (:bloop self)))

+        ;; create a graph of contextmap objects
-        (def f (cm/create-context
+        ;; if not :type is given maps will be instances of contextmap.GenericContext (def f (cm/create-context

                 {:foo {:type #cm/type :user.Foo